maresb/gitlab-runner-ecr-auth-example/README.md

 ### Configure the credentials

-* Copy the file `runner-ecr-credentials` to some relatively secure location on the host (preferably outside of any Git repository where the credentials might be accidentally committed and pushed).
+* Copy the file `runner-ecr-credentials` to some relatively secure location on the host (preferably outside of any Git repository where the credentials could be accidentally committed and pushed).

 * Edit the `.env` file and set the `RUNNER_CREDENTIALS_FILE` variable to the